Coronavirus disease (COVID-19): Symptoms and Treatment

 Either the virus is not present or there wasn’t enough sample to detect it.

-Most test results usually take about 24 hours now while some can even give results within 15 minutes.
+Most test results usually take about 24 hours in the United States now while some can even give results within 15 minutes.

 Other than the swab test, there is an antibody test.